edoannunziata/jardin/README.md

 -- Voltaire, correspondence with D'Alambert.
 March 27, 1773.

 ## What is this?
 This repository contains a collection of math, programming and computer science exercises.
 They are meant to sharpen my skills and keep my mind from rotting too much.
 I hope they might be somehow useful or interesting to you.

 You may view each notebook:
 - On Github directly (Gh)
 - On Google Colaboratory (Co)
 - On NbViewer (Nb)

+These notes are written in the style of [_literate programming_](https://github.com/norvig/pytudes), where machine-exectutable code and natural language descriptions are liberally interwoven.
+An inspiration for this collection is [_pytudes_](https://github.com/norvig/pytudes) by Peter Norvig.

+Python is the language of choice due to its ubiquity and aptness for rapid development.
+It is the worst programming language ever invented, except for all the others.

 ## Contents